HDHP Medical Plan

 You must use a participating provider to be covered for durable medical equipment and prosthetic devices.

-Before receiving any of the following services, you must call Anthem for preauthorization.
+Before receiving any of the following services, you must call Cigna for preauthorization.
 Otherwise, your benefits will be reduced.

 - Inpatient stays in a hospital, skilled nursing facility, hospice facility, subacute care or acute rehabilitation facility, or a behavioral health or substance abuse treatment center (CALL at least 24 hours before the start of your stay)